Confinement in 1+1D $\mathbb{Z}_2$ Lattice Gauge Theories at Finite Temperature

 The first term in Hamiltonian \eqref{eqLGTHamiltonian} is the hopping term where the $\tauZ$ operator ensures that the Gauss law remains satisfied, i.e., that the partons remain attached to a string.
 The second term induces a linear confining potential among partons connected with the same string, since strings become energetically unfavorable.
 In the ground state, partons connected with the same string thus become confined into mesons (dimers), where the string length is minimized.
 This happens for any non-zero value of $h>0$ \cite{Borla2020PRL}; at $h = 0$ partons are free/deconfined \cite{Prosko2017}.
 A solution of the confinement problem in the ground state of this \Zt LGT has been found by performing a non-local transformation to the so-called string-length basis \cite{Kebric2021}.
 There, confinement can formally be understood as translational-symmetry breaking in the new basis \cite{Kebric2021}.

 We use the concept of quantum purification \cite{Feiguin2005, Zwolak2004, Nocera2016, Feiguin2013} in order to obtain finite-temperature states.
 We add an auxiliary lattice site to every physical lattice site.
 These are entangled to the physical lattice sites and act as a thermal bath \cite{Feiguin2005}.
 By using DMRG \cite{Schollwoeck2011, White1992}, we first compute the maximally entangled state between the auxiliary and physical sites on which we then perform imaginary time evolution \cite{Paeckel2019} in order to obtain states at finite temperature $T$ \cite{Feiguin2005, Zwolak2004, Nocera2016}.
 We use \textsc{SyTen} \cite{hubig:_syten_toolk, hubig17:_symmet_protec_tensor_network}, an MPS toolkit where DMRG as well as standard time evolution algorithms for MPS are implemented.
+For more details on the numerical calculations see \cite{SMPhysRev}.

 For practical purposes, we consider an even number of hard-core bosons in the lattice.
 Since we employ open boundary conditions, we consider that the chain always starts with an anti-string, i.e., a link with positive orientation $\tau^{x}_{0, 1} = +1$ in the confined phase when $h/t > 0$.
 These conditions prevent the partons from being confined to the boundaries.
 This is automatically satisfied in the numerical implementation with DMRG in the ground state, where we map the model to a spin-$1/2$ system and also add a chemical potential term proportional to $\mu$ \cite{SMPhysRev}.